Below is a sampling of some of our most Frequently Asked Questions. Don’t see your specific question? Contact us and we will provide an answer!

 Q: What amenities can I expect on charter boats?

-A: The charter vessels Marin and Aurelia come fully stocked with filtered water, sodas, fruit and snacks.
-Additionally, warm, dry towels are provided onboard.
+A: The charter vessels Marin and Aurelia come fully stocked with filtered water, sodas, and snacks.
 Both vessels offer hot water showers, marine “heads” (bathrooms), and Christmas-tree style ladders for your comfort.
 You are more than welcome to bring your own “treats,” food, and/or drinks, but no alcohol please.
 Refillable water bottles are encouraged!

 Q: Is hunting allowed onboard Marin or Aurelia?